Tips For Your Next DOT Compliance Audit

 I bring over 30 years of trucking industry experience to Acuity.
 I worked my way up from driving to managing the safety operations of a transportation company, culminating in owning and managing my own regional trucking company.
 My main goal at Acuity is to help you, the motor carrier, the owner/operator and the driver better understand the insurance industry and help shape Acuity’s products and services to better meet your needs.
 I regularly provide ongoing trucking training to Acuity employees to help them understand the unique needs of those in the trucking/transportation industry.
 With over 30 years in the transportation sector, as both a company driver and as owner and manager of a trucking company, I have first-hand experience that helps me understand the challenges truckers’ face, and detailed knowledge of transportation regulations.
 My experience coupled with a background in insurance loss control can help answer and provide solutions to any issues that may arise.

-Has this happened to you?
-Its late on a busy Wednesday afternoon and you are completing your day when you receive another call—except this call is different from the others you handled today.
-This call causes you anxiety as you’re unsure how to proceed.
-The call is from a safety investigator for the Department of Transportation who states they will be in your office the following Tuesday to perform a complete compliance review.
+It's late on a busy Wednesday afternoon.
+You're wrapping up your day when another call comes in—but this one is different.
+This call immediately causes anxiety because you're unsure how to proceed.
+The caller is a safety investigator from the Department of Transportation (DOT), and they inform you that they'll be visiting your office the following Tuesday for a complete compliance review.

-You receive a list of all the documents they will be reviewing during the audit, several of which you are not familiar.
-You feel your blood pressure increasing and begin to wish you were somewhere else, but you’re not.
+They email you a list of documents they'll be reviewing during the audit—several of which you’ve never seen before.
+You feel your blood pressure rising and wish you could be anywhere else, but the reality of the situation demands your attention.

-For further information, you can access the DOT Carrier Compliance Questionnaire within Acuity’s Motor Carrier Tool Box
+For further information and tools, access the DOT Carrier Compliance Questionnaire within Acuity’s Motor Carrier Tool Box

 By: Cliff J.